How to make Procurement e-Learning deliver strategic business results

 However, as with traditional training delivery, great technology and content are not enough to ensure application of the learning occurs, to drive the business results that deliver a return on training investment.
 CPO’s and CoE’s need to manage and support the learning and application process.

 One way to provide this support is to apply our framework and tools to manage learning interventions.
-The framework cannot guarantee that learning will occur or that they will apply learning to improve the business result.
+The framework cannot guarantee that learning will occur or that they will use it to improve the business result.
 However, without the right tools and processes in place that enable application, it is unlikely to drive improved business results.

 Nuff said ….